What is the average salary in Philadelphia, PA?

 Psychiatrist

-This role involves diagnosing and treating mental health conditions.
-Psychiatrists work in hospitals, clinics, and private practices.
-They collaborate with psychologists and social workers to provide comprehensive care.
+This role involves diagnosing and treating mental health disorders.
+Psychiatrists may work in hospitals, clinics, or private practices.
+Notable employers include Jefferson Health and Children's Hospital of Philadelphia.

 Find Psychiatrist jobs in Philadelphia, PA